 - the direct and indirect costs of caring for the child

 - any other special circumstances relevant in the interests of justice.

 Collection of court-ordered payments

-Court orders or court-registered agreements for maintenance can be registered with the DHS – Child Support who will then collect the maintenance on behalf of the payee.
+Court orders or court-registered agreements for maintenance can be registered with Services Australia – Child Support who will then collect the maintenance on behalf of the payee.
 Court-ordered maintenance can be collected privately where both parties agree on a private collection arrangement.
 Note, however, that carer parents in receipt of a Centrelink benefit may not be able to enter into private collection arrangements without affecting their Centrelink benefit.

 Cessation of child maintenance